CJ-Jackson/js-library/README.md

 # JS Library

-For use with git module, useful for mitigating supply chain attack with npm and cdn
+For use with git submodule, useful for mitigating supply chain attack with npm and cdn